Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial of : type

-\item[(2)] the zero class is filled.
-In such a case, if an ordered part with length $1$ is placed in the zero class, then its negative must be placed there as well; while for an ordered part with length greater than $1$, we can place itself or its negative entirely on the extended right half such that the corresponding consecutive part starts with the zero class.
+\item[(ii)] the zero class is filled.
+In such a case, if an ordered part with length $1$ is placed in the zero class, then its negative must be placed there as well; while for an ordered part with length greater than $1$, we can place it (or its negative) entirely on the extended right half starting with the zero class.
 Thus, there are $2k- n_1(S)$ ways to use an ordered part to fill the zero class.
 Then it boils down to place the remaining $k-1$ essentially different ordered parts on the right half.
-Since there are $(p-1)/2-n+1$ empty boxes there in total, similar to the second case of Lemma \ref{lemma-fS-type-C}, one can count that the latter number is $(p-2n+2k-1)!!/(p-2n+1)!!$.
-Thus the total number is $(2k-n_1(S))(p-2n+2k-1)!!/(p-2n+1)!!$ \end{itemize} Summing up the numbers in (1) and (2) gives the desired expression for $f(S)$. \end{proof}
+Since there are $(p-1)/2-n+1$ empty boxes there in total, similar to the second type of Lemma \ref{lemma-fS-type-C}, one can count that the latter number is $(p-2n+2k-1)!!/(p-2n+1)!!$.
+Thus the total number is $(2k-n_1(S))(p-2n+2k-1)!!/(p-2n+1)!!$ \end{itemize} Summing up the numbers in (i) and (ii) gives the desired expression for $f(S)$. \end{proof}